 If you are caring for your loved one in your home and busting your butt to make sure they are safe and healthy, it can feel like a real slap in the face when they don't want to live with you.

-Or maybe they are “stuck” in a nursing home and want to come home to be with you.
+Or maybe they are “stuck” in a memory care home or senior living complex and want to come home to be with you.
 The guilt you feel getting those pleading words is almost unbearable.

-But what we need to remember is that “home” to them is not the same thing as home is to us.
+But what we need to remember is that “home” to people with dementia is not the same thing as home is to us.
 Home to us is where we physically live now, home to them is a place in their mind where they were happy and secure.

 You don't need to feel guilty that you are depriving them of home happiness because there is no physical home that they are wanting to run away to.
 Rather they want to have that feeling of home again.